Ohne, Germany: History

 The area was already settled by the Old Stone Age.
 The village is Grafschaft Bentheim's oldest.
 It was Frankish immigrants who established the village of “Oen” in Carolingian times.

 On the edge of the site where the village's original centre was, settlement spread outwards.
 The shape that the village has today was brought about not least of all by the Vechte Valley with its broad floodplain and, in the more recent past, by farmlands abutting the village site.
 The village's name was first mentioned in 1213 in the monosyllabic form “On” (in German, a final -e is usually pronounced, and given the “schwa” sound, making the name “Ohne” two syllables).

 The name's modern form has given it the same pronunciation and spelling as a standard German word, and this has caused misunderstandings, as an event in June 2022 shows.
 At that time, the municipality had received a new road sign which was supposed to have the municipality's name on it, but owing to a misunderstanding, the road sign, while being of the required size and in the colours prescribed by law, was absolutely blank; neither the municipality's name, Ohne, nor any other text appeared on the sign.
 The misunderstanding had happened at the factory, where a worker had apparently misunderstood the entry "Ohne" on the order form, which was supposed to state the sign's contents.
 The worker, however, took it literally; "ohne" also happens to be the German word for "without".

 Also found in Ohne is the municipal area's only windfarm, built according to municipal planning and already realized.

 Politics

 Municipal council

 Ohne's municipal council is made up of 9 councillors.

 Mayor

-The mayor Charlotte Ruschulte was elected on November 2011.
+The mayor Charlotte Ruschulte was elected in November 2011.